MD-Junayed000/AroBot_Agentic_RAG_Multi-Modal_Chatbot_System/README.md

 ## License & Disclaimer

 For education/research.
 Not medical advice.
+Always consult a clinician for diagnosis or treatment.